-Our programs lead to the BA in art, music, and theatre, as well as the BFA in studio art and BM in music.
-They are designed to prepare students for a variety of paths after graduation: teaching, work in the arts, or graduate school.
+Our programs lead to the BA in studio art, art history, music, and theatre, as well as the BFA in Studio Art and the BMus in music.
+We also provide programs to minor in architecture and design.
+All are designed to prepare graduates for a variety of paths in and out of the arts: teaching, professional work, or graduate school.

 Please browse our site to learn about our faculty, curricula and facilities.
-If you have questions, or would like to visit in person, please call (512) 863-1504, or email Allison Fannin.
+If you have questions, or would like to visit in person, please call (512) 863-1548.

 About Fayez S. Sarofim